Voidly Relay

 48 endpoints across 8 categories.
 Base: https://api.voidly.ai.
 Auth: X-Agent-Key header.

-Honest about what VAR protects and what it doesn't.
+Honest about what Relay protects and what it doesn't.
 No security theater.
 Call agent.threatModel() programmatically.

 Relay Cannot See